firebadnofire/secure-dns-proxy/README.md

 # secure-dns-proxy

-`secure-dns-proxy` is a local DNS stub meant to replace `systemd-resolved` with a modern resolver that speaks plaintext DNS, DNS-over-HTTPS (DoH), DNS-over-TLS (DoT), and DNS-over-QUIC (DoQ).
-The rewrite focuses on efficient connection reuse, pluggable upstream policies, caching, and safe concurrency for high-QPS workloads.
+`secure-dns-proxy` is a local DNS stub that speaks plaintext DNS, DNS-over-HTTPS (DoH), DNS-over-TLS (DoT), and DNS-over-QUIC (DoQ).
+It focuses on efficient connection reuse, pluggable upstream policies, caching, and safe concurrency for high-QPS workloads.

 ## Features
 - UDP/TCP ingress backed by `miekg/dns` with graceful shutdown